severinleuenberger/R2D2-as-real-AI-companion/000_INTERNAL_AGENT_NOTES.md

 # Internal Agent Notes for R2D2 Project

-**Purpose:** Quick reference guide for AI agents and developers working on R2D2.
-Documents patterns, quirks, and optimization tips that aren't in the formal documentation.
+**Purpose:** Quick reference guide for AI agents working on R2D2.
+This is FOR AGENTS, not for end users.
+Users read the 0XX-numbered docs; agents use THIS file to understand context, architecture, and how to work efficiently.

-**Last Updated:** December 7, 2025
+**Last Updated:** December 8, 2025
-**For:** Current and future Claude/AI agents, developers familiar with ROS 2
+**Audience:** AI agents (Claude), developers who need quick context

 ---